WOHF: First sale

 In 1978, the station's general manager, Robert Ladd, purchased the station from John P. Bedard for $78,000.
 Ladd had also been the chief advertising salesman and chief engineer since the station's inception.

 WNRR began operation as a Contemporary MOR (what would now be called Hot AC) station with four local on air personalities, Bob Ladd, Bill Wise, Kim Newsom and Jim Larvic.
 Micheal Shay and Bob Alue worked weekends.
 The station featured local newscasts each hour and National news from ABC FM Network (later NBC and finally CNN).

-During this time it was known as "The Chicken" in reference to its mascot, a giant whole broiled chicken dressed in seasonal clothing.
 Locally produced programs included a daily talk show called "Talkback" which evolved into one of radio's first self-help call-in shows hosted by Ladd and a daily sportscast with local newspaper sportswriter Ron Miller.
 High school football and basketball play by play was a mainstay, with Bellevue High School carried live and Clyde High tape delayed (the Clyde staff would not allow live broadcasts).
 In addition to music hosting, Ladd and Wise wrote and produced the local news.
 At one point, the station operated with studios in both Bellevue and Clyde, Ohio.
 At one point the station carried games of the Cleveland Browns, Notre Dame and the Cincinnati Reds.

 WNRR went through several format changes, including one to Beautiful music around 1975 and later a year of Country before returning to Hot AC in the 1980s.
 Other personalities heard on WNRR included Ron Butcher, Steve Michaels (Real name: Stephen Eliot), Doctor Tim (Real name: Tim Errett), Steve Demarco, Arvin Forney, Mike Lawrence, Jeff Schlett and Rob Bultman The station became automated in the early 1990s in all dayparts except mornings where Ladd continued as morning host.